inaimathi/cl-notebook/README.md

 	- No I don't think so, but we need additional logging buffers.
 Maybe one per notebook so that incremental debugging is a bit easier.
 - Do we want to differentiate between "someone forked a book" and "someone started a new book"?
 Right now, there's no difference, but we may want to treat forks differently for multi-user purposes later on.

-#### Features (not necessarily in priority order)
+#### Features (in priority order by section)
 ####### Back-end
 - Exports for projects, not just .lisp files (and the .lisp files should do something intelligent about the `package` forms).
 	- Look into [compression options](http://www.cliki.net/compression) for the project part (it'll have to be handled as multiple files)
+- Get `buildapp` working properly with this
+	- Give the user a one-button interaction that turns a given notebook into a binary.
+- In fact, exporters should be corralled into a separate subsystem so that they can be extended properly.
+Right now, exports happen as a purely front-end process (see the `run-book-actions` section of `.../http-front-end/api.lisp`), but it should really be server-side for the most part (I think maybe the `HTML` export makes marginally more sense as a front-end thing, but it should otherwise be a method we can specialize on and dynamically grab options out of the way we currently do for `cell-language` and `cell-type`)
+- Get poor-man's profiling built into cell results (use `local-time` timestamps for start/end time of operations; compute duration)
 - Really REALLY need tags.
 Named checkpoints that you can jump to in book history.
-Implemented as part of `:fact-base`, now we need to add the proper interface here (this includes a thing for adding checkpoints, and an addition to the history slider to let it specifically jump to tagged points)
+	- Implemented as part of `:fact-base`, now we need to add the proper interface here (this includes a thing for adding checkpoints, and an addition to the history slider to let it specifically jump to tagged points, so this is really both a back-end thing and a front-end thing)
-- Let user configure where to check for a `quicklisp` folder (by default, check `~/quicklisp`, `~/.cl-notebook/quicklisp` and `quicklisp` in CWD)
 - Use `make-broadcast-stream` and some buffering-foo to send partial `*standard-output*` results from evaluations as they arrive.
 Replace them with evaluation results once those are available.
 	- Suddenly more relevant because we definitely want incremental updates for proper `quicklisp` use
+- If there are no existing notebooks, we should write a default scratch book with some initial how-to instructions
 - Put together better storage for charts
 	- Is this even possible?
-We could defer computation until display time, but some charts take longer to compute than I'd like.
+Sure, as long as we're ok with deferring computation until display-time.
 Storing the full HTML output is harder on disk use though.
 As in "noticeably"; the `BGG corpus charts` article weighs `80mb` on disk, and no other notebook has even cracked `2mb` yet.
 - Add cell dependencies (child cells get evaluated whenever the parent is evaluated)
 	- Really, what we want here is automatic resolution.
 When a cell is evaluated, see where its defined values are used, and re-evaluate any cells that apply.
-- If there are no existing notebooks, we should write a default scratch book with some initial how-to instructions
-- Get `buildapp` working properly with this
-	- Give the user a one-button interaction that turns a given notebook into a binary.
-- Get poor-man's profiling built into cell results (use `local-time` timestamps for start/end time of operations; compute duration)
+- Let user configure where to check for a `quicklisp` folder (by default, check `~/quicklisp`, `~/.cl-notebook/quicklisp` and `quicklisp` in CWD)

 ####### Front-end
 - Things I still kinda want:
 	- transpose-sexp
 	- slurp-sexp (forward/backward)
 	- barf-sexp (forward/backward)
+    not sure whether we've got the available keybingings for it though, unless there's some way of stealing them from the underlying browser.
 - Add a `run-tests` option to the main menu.
 Have it evaluate all test cells in the current notebook.
+Maybe have a dedicated tests output display (or that additional logging buffer I keep kinda wanting)
 - Already customizing the commonlisp mode all to hell; just go the whole nine and put in the proper Lisp-specific labels instead of this `variable-3`/`string-2` shit.
+- Update to the latest version of `CodeMirror`
 - Complete on local-scope symbols (such as those introduced by `let`, `let*`, `flet`, `labels`, `macrolet`) at a higher priority than global symbols
 - Handle completion and arg-hints of symbols with package names (for example, `alexandria:hash-table-alist`)
-- Notebooks should be sorted by notebook-name, at the very least (in addition to the below noted fork-grouping)
-	- This may involve changes to some back-end systems; you need to order up the initial notebook list, _as well as_ inserting new notebooks in an ordered manner.
-Do we just bite the bullet and hit the server every time?
-Or maybe send out a complete notebooks list every time someone adds one?
-- Forked notebook entries should be grouped with their parents in the top menu.
+- Forked notebook entries should be grouped with their parents in the open menu.
 Guess you could pull out parent relationships at load-time?
+Or fuck around with parsing filenames?
 - For general use, we'll want to expose customizable keybindings somehow.
 A session-keyed config page would work fine.

 ####### Multi-user related
-- Move to a thread-per-cell model to make multi-user development easier
+- Moving cells around isn't propagated to other users.
+It should be, just like any other front-end edit.
 - If you join a book in the middle of an already running computation, you currently aren't notified of this.
 Figure something out.
-- Moving cells around isn't propagated to other users
-- Editing a cell should be propagated between saves (back-end should probably figure out when to save, and it should run operational transforms on diffs to keep from clobbering any users' input)
+- Authentication should be a thing.
+OAuth from GitGoogFaceHooExchange, possibly along with a local password/admin system.
+- Saving user preferences should be a thing.
+Per user might be the right thing, but a `local storage` solution migh get us most of the way to this (and may actually be better if a single user tends to use a notebook from multiple devices).
+- Give users an interface to upload new notebooks from their local environments to the notebook instances' local (really, may as well give them arbitrary disk access since this _is_ a remote programming environment, but we might also consider restricting uploads to some known folder in `~/.cl-notebook/`)
+- Each user should be associated with a color.
+Show a halo around the cell other users' are editing (as well as an approximate cursor) in realtime
-- When a notebook is forked, it should create a copy of its package for the fork to use (so that users working on different forks of the same book don't clobber each others in-image changes)
+- When a notebook is forked, it should create a copy of its package for the fork to use (so that users working on different forks of the same book don't clobber each others in-image changes).
+Does `qlot` give us any of this for free?
-- Authentication should be a thing, and saving user preferences likewise
+- Move to a multi-threaded model with a cell-evaluation work-queue to make multi-user development easier (this involves both a thread-coordination subsystem, and a front-end interfaceto manage multiple threads)

 ## License